 Imagine Haydn’s spectacular 76th birthday party, with Beethoven among the crowds, and Haydn’s ‘Creation’ flooding the baroque hall … If you ever do this tour, double check with Gilles that this hall is open during the time of your tour!

 Actually we went there for two reasons: first to ‘relive’ Mozart’s fateful incident with a representative of his Salzburg employer there; and second, to peek into the Sala Terrena, where even today regular Mozart concerts are performed.
 On top, the romantic courtyard with its historic ‘Pawlatschen’ galleries was just an amazing discovery.

 And Other Surprise Finds

 Music tour Vienna.
 During our whole tour, my guide made Vienna’s well-trodden paths buzz with musical references: Emperor Joseph II’s statue for example reminded of Wolfgang A. Mozart’s key employer.

 In a narrow alley close to the famous Mozart House was Mozart’s 13th and last accommodation in Vienna.
 In this very house of Freemason Mozart you will find Austria’s Grand Freemason’s Lodge today.
-As we studied the masonic symbols my guide lifted the veil from the most fascinating Freemason network among top musicians and artists in Vienna at that time.
+As we studied the masonic symbols my guide lifted the veil off the Freemason network among top musicians and artists in Vienna at that time.

-What I had always found challenging until that tour was to connect musicians with each other.
+What I had always found challenging was to connect musicians with each other.
 Did Mozart and Beethoven ever meet?
 Were Haydn and Mozart (photo) befriended?
 And where did Schubert fit in?